 When the intake of potassium is suboptimal, this can correlate with metabolic alkalosis due to intracellular sodium as well as proton levels rising and a consequent depression in aldosterone levels.
 When protons shift into the cellular compartment, metabolic alkalosis ensues; this is followed by respiratory center depression of respiratory drive and ultimately, purging of bicarbonate by the kidney.

 There are no specific histopathological features that are pathognomonic for alkalosis.
-However, the primary cause of alkalosis may be established by histopathological studies, especially when related to kidney disorders.
+However, the primary cause of alkalosis may be established by histopathological studies, especially when related to kidney or adrenal disorders.

-Alkalosis can present with a myriad of symptoms and signs, based on the etiology of alkalosis, respiratory versus metabolic, and the primary condition leading to the alkalosis.
+Alkalosis can present with a myriad of signs and symptoms, based on the etiology of alkalosis (respiratory versus metabolic), and the primary condition leading to alkalosis.

 Metabolic alkalosis can have central nervous system manifestations ranging from confusion to coma, peripheral neuropathic symptoms of tremor, tingling and numbness, muscle weakness and twitching, and arrhythmias, in particular when associated with hypokalemia and hypocalcemia.
 Nonhypochloremic metabolic alkalosis associates with hypertension and is usually the result of syndromes of excess mineralocorticoid production.
 These generally correlate with signs of volume expansion, hypertension, and hypokalemia.
 Persistent and projectile, non-bilious emesis in a two to six week old, otherwise well-appearing infant is a hallmark presentation of pyloric stenosis.